Photography on our Hawaiian Islands Tour

 January 24 to February 5, 2020

 P. Michael Henderson

 Over the years of our travels I've used a variety of camera equipment.
-I started with a "travel" camera with a small sensor, probably a 1/2.3.
-(For those who want to know more about camera sensors, see this article on Wikipedia.)
-By "travel camera" I mean one that folds up and you can put it in your pocket.
-But the problem with a small sensor is that low light performance is not very good.
+I started with a "travel" camera with a small imager, probably a 1/2.3.
+(For those who want to know more about camera imagers, see this article on Wikipedia. and this article on imager sizes) By "travel camera" I mean one that folds up and you can put it in your pocket.
+But the problem with a small imager is that low light performance is not very good.
 The image comes out with a lot of noise.

-So I bought a travel camera with a 1" sensor.
+So I bought a travel camera with a 1" imager.
 While it was better, it still had a lot of noise in low light conditions.

 After we returned from the Adriatic trip I heard of the work companies were doing with computational photography.
 Actually, I learned of it from the announcements of the Google Pixel 4 smartphone.
 So I bought one of the Pixel 4 phones.
 With the computational photography techniques the Pixel 4 could produce some very good pictures in difficult lighting conditions.